Distributor Legal Center

 1 Scope of the Services

-1.2 Professional Services.
-Parties may agree on provision of Professional Services in the Order Form or elsewhere in writing, which shall be governed by this Agreement.
-While providing Professional Services, Choco may create deliverables for Supplier (the “Choco Deliverables”).
-Choco hereby grants Supplier a non-exclusive, non-transferable, non-sublicensable right to use the Choco Deliverables during the term of the Agreement and in accordance with the terms and conditions thereof.
-Supplier shall not make any modifications or use the Choco Deliverables for any other purposes than achieving the purpose of the Agreement without prior written approval of Choco.
+1.2 Choco Deliverables.
+While providing Services, Choco may create deliverables for Distributor (“Choco Deliverables”).
+Choco hereby grants Distributor a non-exclusive, non-transferable, non-sublicensable right to use the Choco Deliverables during the term of the Agreement and in accordance with the terms and conditions thereof.
+Distributor shall not make any modifications to or use the Choco Deliverables for any other purposes than achieving the purpose of the Agreement without prior written approval of Choco.

 1.3 Free Services.
-Choco may offer certain Cloud Services free of charge, such as trial periods, beta versions or delivery of orders from the restaurants using the Cloud Service in a digital form (the “Free Services”).
-An entity benefiting from the Free Services shall be deemed as a Supplier and shall be subject to the terms of the Agreement governing use of the Cloud Service as long as it benefits from the Free Services.
-Supplier acknowledges that Choco reserves the right to modify or terminate Supplier’s access to the Free Services or any part thereof, at any time and for any reason in its sole discretion without any notice or liability to Supplier.Free Services are provided as-is and to the maximum extent permitted by applicable law, Choco shall not be liable for any damages, costs, expenses resulting from the use of the Free Services.
-To the extent such full exclusion of liability is not enforceable, Choco’s (including its legal representatives’, employees’, agents’ and Vicarious Agents’) aggregate liability shall be limited to £1000 (one thousand pounds).
-In the event of a conflict between this clause and the rest of the Agreement, this section shall take precedence.
+Choco may offer certain features of the Cloud Service free of charge, such as trial periods, beta versions or delivery of orders from the restaurants using the Cloud Service in a digital form (“Free Services”).
+An entity benefiting from Free Services shall be deemed to constitute a Distributor and shall be subject to the terms of the Agreement governing use of the Cloud Service as long as it benefits from Free Services.
+Distributor acknowledges that Choco reserves the right to modify or terminate Distributor’s access to Free Services or any part thereof, at any time and for any reason in its sole discretion without any notice or liability to Distributor.
+Free Services are provided as-is and, to the maximum extent permitted by applicable law, Choco shall not be liable for any damages, costs or expenses resulting from the use of Free Services.
+To the extent such full exclusion of liability is not enforceable, Choco’s (including its legal representatives’, employees’, agents’ and Vicarious Agents’ (as defined in section 12.3 below)) aggregate liability shall be limited to £1,000 (one thousand pounds).
+In the event of a conflict between this section 1.3 and the rest of the Agreement, this section 1.3 shall take precedence.

 1.4 Service Specific Terms.
-Some Services may be subject to additional terms specific to that Service (“Service Specific Terms”), such as Integration GTCs and Onboarding GTCs.
-Supplier agrees to be bound by the applicable Service Specific Terms by signing the Order Form or by accessing or using the Services covered by Service Specific Terms.
+Some Services may be subject to additional terms specific to that Service, such as Integration GTCs, Onboarding GTCs and White-Label TCs (“Service Specific Terms”).
+Distributor agrees to be bound by the applicable Service Specific Terms by signing the Order Form or by accessing or using the Services covered by Service Specific Terms.

 1.5 Availability.
 Choco will make commercially reasonable efforts to make the Cloud Service available 98% of the time, based on a monthly average.
 Excluded therefrom are necessary planned maintenance work as well as disruptions that are not within Choco’s sphere of influence (such as force majeure events, downtime that results from a third party’s equipment, software or technology or internet connectivity issues).
-If possible, Choco shall in a timely manner notify Supplier about planned maintenance work.
-Nevertheless, Choco expressly reserves the right to carry out unannounced maintenance work, if necessary, particularly where this is required for data and operational security.
+If possible, Choco shall in a timely manner notify Distributor about planned maintenance work.
+Nevertheless, Choco expressly reserves the right to carry out unannounced maintenance work if necessary, particularly where this is required for data and operational security.

 2 Access and Use of Cloud Service

 2.1 Authorised Users.
-The licence granted to Supplier is limited to its employees, agents or contractors who are authorised by Supplier to use the Services (the “Authorised Users”).
-Supplier is responsible for its Authorised Users’ compliance with the Agreement, including Choco’s policies on the use of the Cloud Service and for all of their acts and omissions.
-Supplier shall ensure that its Authorised Users keep the access data of their accounts confidential and shall inform Choco without undue delay if there is any suspicion that the access data may have become known to unauthorised persons.
-Supplier is solely responsible for all activities that occur under the accounts of its Authorised Users.
+The licence granted to Distributor is limited to its employees, agents or contractors who are authorised by Distributor to use the Services (“Authorised Users”).
+Distributor is responsible for its Authorised Users’ compliance with the Agreement, including Choco’s policies on the use of the Cloud Service and for all of their acts and omissions.
+Distributor shall ensure that its Authorised Users keep the access data of their accounts confidential and shall inform Choco without undue delay if there is any suspicion that the access data may have become known to unauthorised persons.
+Distributor is solely responsible for all activities that occur under the accounts of its Authorised Users.

-3 Supplier Data
+3 Distributor Data and Responsibilities

-3.2 Supplier’s Warranties.
-Supplier warrants that (i) it owns or will obtain the necessary rights and permissions to share the Supplier Data with Choco and to authorise the use of the Supplier Data by Choco as contemplated in this Agreement; (ii) it will provide the required information notices and obtain necessary consents under data protection laws from the persons whose personal data may be included in the Supplier Data (such as its Authorised Users and its Customers’ employees) for sharing their data with Choco; (iii) the Supplier Data and its use by Choco as contemplated in this Agreement do not violate any third-party rights or applicable laws; (iv) the Supplier Data will not include any illegal, defamatory, inappropriate, offensive, hateful or violent content.
-Supplier shall solely be responsible for the Supplier Data and shall ensure its accuracy, integrity and reliability throughout the term of the Agreement.
+3.2 Distributor’s Warranties.
+Distributor agrees and warrants that (i) it will use the Services only for offering products that address food and hotel industry needs; (ii) it will comply with all laws applicable to its access and use of the Cloud Service, including but not limited to laws applicable to communications sent through the Cloud Service; (iii) it owns or will obtain the necessary rights and permissions to share the Distributor Data with Choco and to authorise the use of the Distributor Data by Choco as contemplated in this Agreement; (iv) it will provide the required information notices and obtain necessary consents under data protection laws for lawfully transferring data to Choco and enabling Choco to lawfully collect and process Distributor Data for the provision of the Services, as further described under the Data Processing Agreement; (v) it will comply with laws applicable to communications sent through the Cloud Service, including but not limited to those relating to obtaining consent (if necessary) and complying with opt-out requests; (vi) the Distributor Data and its use by Choco as contemplated in this Agreement do not violate any third-party rights or applicable laws; and (vii) the Distributor Data will not include any illegal, defamatory, inappropriate, offensive, hateful or violent content.

-4 Fees and Commissions, Reporting, Payment
+4 Fees and Payment

 4.1 Fees.
-Supplier shall pay Choco the fees agreed to in the Order Form or elsewhere in writing for the provision of the Services (the “Fees”).
-Unless expressly indicated in the Order Form, the Fees consist of recurring monthly fees for the use of the Cloud Service (the “Monthly Fee”) and a one-time fee for Professional Services (the “Implementation Fees”).
-Parties may agree on a minimum monthly fee in the Order Form (the “Minimum Monthly Fee”).
-If the amount of Monthly Fee in a calendar month falls below the amount of the Minimum Monthly Fee, then Supplier shall pay Choco the Minimum Monthly Fee.
+Distributor shall pay Choco the fees agreed to in the Order Form or elsewhere in writing for the provision of the Services (the “Fees”).
+Unless expressly agreed otherwise in the Order Form, the Fees consist of a recurring monthly fee for the use of the Cloud Service (“Subscription Fee”) and a monthly or one-time fee for the Implementation Services (“Implementation Fee”).
+If the Parties agree on a monthly Implementation Fee, the Implementation Fee shall be payable for a maximum period of five (5) months.

 5 Intellectual Property